 Luckily, the organization’s IT admin (yours truly) renewed their ShareGate Desktop subscription to continue managing content post-migration.
 That means the “Technical support” subsite can be promoted and groupified in just a few clicks!

 Have no fear!
-With the Promote feature in ShareGate Desktop, we’ve made it easy for your existing subsites to benefit from modern workloads in Microsoft 365, too.
+With the Promote feature in ShareGate, we’ve made it easy for your existing subsites to benefit from modern workloads in Microsoft 365, too.

 After that, it’s easy to teamify your new team site.

 Promote and groupify at the same time

 Anyone with Global admin permissions and access to ShareGate Desktop can head over to the Copy tab, select Restructure environment and click on Promote subsite into site to access the Promote feature.

 Step 1: Select the existing subsite(s) you want to promote